ElephantOH/CP-Diff/README.md

 ## 🐧 Training CPN

-Run the following command to start tuning.
+Run the following command to start training CPN.
 The predicted images are saved under `/checkpoints/$LOG/generated_samples` directory.
 By default, the script runs on a `single GPU`.